Use VoiceOver keyboard help on Mac

 Hear the name and VoiceOver command for a gesture: Use the gesture.

 Hear alternative functions for a key or gesture: Press Control-Option or Caps Lock with a modifier key (such as Shift), then press a key to hear alternative functions the key may have.

-If you have trouble using a standard QWERTY keyboard, try using the Dvorak layout, which optimizes key layout for ease of use.
+If you have trouble using a standard QWERTY keyboard, try using the Dvorak layout, which optimises key layout for ease of use.